This is a guide to Zagreb, Croatia’s Capital which also geographically lies a bit off the tourist trails.

 However, later, my mother always claimed that I had had some sickness that had to be cured under the Yugoslavian sun, which I think was a legend to make things more interesting.
 I don’t remember having been sick.
 All I remember is this black-and-white moment late at night on a beach.
 I must have been two or three years old.

 Many decades later, I came back to Yugoslavia.
 To a country that doesn’t exist anymore.

-After Tito had died in 1980, things got out of hand.
-In 1991, a very complex political firestorm started and finally became one of the cruelest wars of the 20st century.
+After Tito died in 1980, things got out of hand.
+In 1991, a very complex political firestorm started and finally became one of the cruelest wars of the 20th century.
 Old rivalries, vengeance for collaborating with the Nazis in WWII, ethnic and religious conflicts – all hell broke loose.

 Today, about twenty years later, they finally are autonomous countries, and Croatia, stretching along the Adriatic coast, became a vacationers’ paradise very soon.

 In Zagreb, all these atrocious pictures from the 90s began haunting me.
 They were triggered by a picture at the Muzej suvremene umjetnosti, the Museum of Contemporary Art.

 There, a composite photograph hit me right in the gut.